microsoft/vscode-docs/docs/java/java-refactoring.md

 ### Generate `toString()`

-There is a new source action to generate the `toString()` method.
+There is a new Source Action to generate the `toString()` method.
 Customization is possible with a check list of all the member variables.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-refactoring/generate-tostring.mp4" type="video/mp4">